dimaslanjaka/universal-framework/wp-content/plugins/updraftcentral/readme.txt

 We recognise and thank all those whose code and/or libraries are used and/or modified under the terms of their open source licences in UpdraftCentral, at: https://updraftplus.com/acknowledgements/

 == Changelog ==

+= 0.8.19 - 19/Oct/2021 =

+* FIX: Fix empty page being displayed after the currently recorded site has been suspended
+* FIX: Fix NaN (not a number) issue when displaying dates on the plugin module's install area
+* FEATURE: Log update and install events
+* TWEAK: Show available updates for each site based on the background information gathering
+* TWEAK: Make spinner consistent in both single and mass update process
+* TWEAK: Display an alert icon if site not reachable
+* TWEAK: Use version 3 of the semaphore class when implementing semaphore locks
+* TWEAK: Add a table for logging events
+* TWEAK: Get raw backup history when double clicking the backup date

+= 0.8.18 - 30/Jun/2021 =

+* FIX: Fix inconsistent UI elements rendering on Chrome browser
+* FIX: Fix unexpected error popping up when editing page or post on a fresh WP install
+* FIX: Fix UpdraftCentral's keyboard shortcut feature
+* FIX: Fix post get stuck when loading for block editing
+* FIX: Fix empty credentials dialog popping up while running the updates process
+* FIX: Fix updraftvault layout
+* FIX: Fix tooltip issues
+* FIX: Fix sidebar's collapse/expand button issues
+* FIX: Fix content not changing when switching to another post or page when editing using the block editor in WordPress 5.7
+* FIX: Fix modal dialog on fullscreen
+* FIX: Fix intermittent loading of cached data
+* TWEAK: Add useful entries to the site menu which are shortcuts to common functions
+* TWEAK: Retrieve fresh data and cached it after a successful update is done
+* TWEAK: Added Update URI header field to avoid accidentally being overwritten with an update of a plugin of a similar name from the WordPress.org Plugin Directory.
+* TWEAK: Prevent showing the communication error dialog when reloading UpdraftCentral
+* TWEAK: Load UpdraftCentral in full view on initial load
+* TWEAK: Improvements to feature media support
+* TWEAK: Replace hasUploadPermissions JS API with canUser
+* TWEAK: Store or cache remote response when user clicks the reload button
+* TWEAK: Tweak updates module to incorporate loading of cached data whenever applicable

+= 0.8.17 - 08/Mar/2021 =

+* TWEAK: Remove unused JavaScript code that was part of the UDP's scheduled destination backups feature
+* TWEAK: Add dayjs library for use by the updates module
+* TWEAK: Fix deprecated Guzzle parameter used when sending from the mothership

+= 0.8.16 - 09/Feb/2021 =

+* TWEAK: Transfer post and page module's code into UpdraftCentral_Post class to completely remove redundancy

+= 0.8.15 - 22/Jan/2021 =

+* FEATURE: Backup destinations with conditional logic rules for scheduled backups
+* FIX: Fix WebDAV test error
+* TWEAK: Minor adjustments for both page and post modules
+* TWEAK: Add new methods that are needed when refactoring the fetching process
+* TWEAK: Prevent deprecation notice on PHP 8.0
+* TWEAK: Now marked as requiring (for the dashboard plugin) PHP 5.6+
+* TWEAK: Add the ability to disable semaphore logging
+* TWEAK: Add conditions/checks prior to using some metabox fields
+* TWEAK: Update bundled class-udrpc library
+* TWEAK: Supporting tweaks for page and post modules
+* TWEAK: Improve EUM plugin discovery
+* TWEAK: Tweak updraftcentral_get_site_metadata return value for single entry
+* TWEAK: Update jQuery document ready style to the one not deprecated in jQuery 3.0

+= 0.8.14 - 03/Jul/2020 =

+* FIX: Fix currently shown menu is not closed when a new tab is selected
+* FIX: Fix missing sites after editing site description and clicking choose another site to manage button
+* FIX: Fix computed cached key retrieval error
+* TWEAK: Call action updraftcentral_version_updated upon update
+* TWEAK: Load sites information from background process

+= 0.8.13 - 24/Jun/2020 =

+* FEATURE: Added the ability to choose the remote storage locations you want to send your backup to in the "Backup Now" modal
+* FIX: Fix scheduled commands execution through WP cron
+* FIX: Fix can't delete backup item without refreshing the list after a successful restore process
+* FIX: Fix layout/css glitch on the backup settings page
+* FIX: Fix popper.js related error and warning
+* TWEAK: Improve UX and accessibility with better keyboard navigation
+* TWEAK: Register updates retrieval to run in the background
+* TWEAK: Add editor class for page and post modules
+* TWEAK: Add new error message to the rpcerrors collection
+* TWEAK: Show upload errors in dialog as well as in browser console if debug level is set
+* TWEAK: Improve JavaScript's compatibility with minification and merging, in particular WP-Optimize
+* TWEAK: Add REST controller files for page and post modules
+* TWEAK: Add internal capability to install plugin or theme through zip file
+* TWEAK: Upgrade Bootstrap and Bootbox libraries to current versions
+* TWEAK: Force the connection method 'via_mothership' if the command is in the UpdraftClone namespace

+= 0.8.12 - 26/Mar/2020 =

+* FEATURE: Add the ability to allow user to deactivate keyboard shortcuts
+* FEATURE: Add option to select all 'patch' releases in mass updates area

 = 0.8.11 - 15/Jan/2020 =